-Metadata Depotdata Action required lost or corrupt intact Recover metadata as described below Intact lost or corrupt Call Perforce Support lost or corrupt lost or corrupt Recover metadata as described below.
+Metadata Depotdata Action required lost or corrupt lost or corrupt Recover metadata as described below.
 Recover the depotdata volume using your normal backup utilities.

 Restoring the metadata from a backup also optimizes the database files.

 4.5.1.
 Recovering from a checkpoint and journal(s)